How To Sell Content Marketing

 Consider this scenario:

 Let’s say you’ve sold SEO services to a client for a retainer.
-Many SEO’s see the initial phases of these services as technically-intensive efforts to fix what’s already on a website, which often leaves no room for content—even though said content is a huge part of long-term SEO.
+Many SEOs see the initial phases of this service as technically-intensive efforts to fix what’s already on a website, which often leaves no room for content—even though that content is a huge part of long-term SEO success.

 That means one of two things happen: